Spring soccer season is in full bloom and besides all the fun and camraderie, there’s a ton of sprains, strains and aching pains.

-Sports injuries are common in youth athletes.
-They often suffer sprains, strains, bruises, or broken bones.
-In soccer, the most common injuries are to the leg, from a twisted knee or ankle to a direct blow from a kick or collision.
+Unfortunately, sports injuries are common in youth athletics.
+Besides the aforementioned, children also suffer bruises or broken bones.
+In soccer, the most common injuries are to the leg, from a twisted knee or ankle or from a direct kick or collision.

 Overuse & Over-exertion = Injury

 Most youth injuries are due to overuse or over-exertion.
 Soccer players may have shin splints (soreness in the front of the leg between the knee and ankle), patella tendinitis (pain just below the knee cap), achilles tendinitis (pain in the back of the ankle) and stress fractures (break in the bone).

 It may be difficult to tell the difference between stress fractures and soft tissue injuries, so if pain persists after a few days of rest, it is best to see your doctor.

 Many injuries are preventable.
 Here are several ways to avoid injuries:

 - Use good equipment.
 Make sure your child has well-fitting cleats and shin guards, and use synthetic balls instead of leather ones that can become heavy and waterlogged, and increase head injuries.

 - Stay hydrated.
 Kids need to be reminded and encouraged to drink plenty of water.